KaiHotz/React-PhoneNr-Input/README.md

 ## Overview
 React-PhoneNr-Input is a simple to use phone number input field with country selection, that by default, intuitively guesses the country for- and formats the entered phone number

+For International phone numbers a dropdown menu is available to select ya country from.

 By passing the prop `format='NATIONAL'` and a default country e.g. `defaultCountry='de'`  a simple input field is shown that formats the entered phone number with the national format declared by the `defaultCountry` prop.

 All written with around 300 lines of code